 Music Producer Salary

-Median pay for Music Producers in the United States lies in the neighborhood of $50K per year.
-Career length and the particular city each impact pay for this group, with the former having the largest influence.
-More than a third enjoy medical while just under a fifth get dental coverage.
-Vision coverage is also available to just under one in five.
+Average Music Producers in the United States make around $50K annually.
+Career length is the biggest factor affecting pay for this group, followed by geography.
+Male Music Producers far outnumber their female contemporaries among those who completed the questionnaire.
+Just under a third enjoy medical while nearly one in seven get dental coverage.
+Vision coverage is also available to nearly one-seventh.
 The majority of Music Producers claim high levels of job satisfaction.
-Music Producers who took the survey are largely men, dominating at 82 percent.

 Job Description for Music Producer